othrif/vbfmet-postprocessing/TheoryUnc/TJV_study/README.md

 1- Copy `W_strong.root` and `Z_strong.root` MicroNtuples from `/eos/atlas/atlascerngroupdisk/phys-exotics/jdm/vbfinv/v42Truth/microntuple_230420` to a local directory, call it `processed` for example

+You can run steps 2-4 using this script: `source plotAll.sh`, or following the step-by-step:

 2- Make region specific trees using `python pyAnalysis/extractNtuples.py processed/W_strong.root processed/Z_strong.root`

 3- Make histograms  using: